Simply Natural Nessa

 Abnormal discharge may be yellow or green, chunky in consistency, or foul smelling.
 Yeast or a bacterial infection are usually the root cause of this.
 If you notice any discharge that looks unusual or smells really unpleasant, see your doctor.

-Home remedies to help with vaginal odour naturally.
-No douches, soaps, deodorants, perfumes, or chemicals of any kind are necessary or needed.
+Here are a few home remedies to help with vaginal odour naturally.
+No douches, soaps, deodorants, perfumes, or chemicals of any kind necessary or needed.

 Cleaning the vagina regularly will help keep odour at bay.
 Use a gentle washcloth to help wash away dead skin, sweat, and dirt.
 You can use a gentle soap on the outside, but when it comes to inside the labia, soap often burns and irritates this area as it’s much more sensitive.
 Simply letting the water rush over the area is often enough to keep the labia around the vagina clean.
 The vagina itself does not need to be cleaned, as it self-cleans on its own.
 Do not use perfumed soaps, body washes, or other scented cleansers to clean this area as the scents and chemicals can upset the vagina’s natural pH.
 Bar soaps may be gentler than body wash, but often warm water is enough.